gavinbm/mylittlearmsim/README.md

 ldr x0, [sp, 8]
 add sp, sp, 16
 ```
-Future features (hopefully):
- - str/ldr for registers other than sp
- - svc, more robust stack, and heap limits
- - adds, subs, and (bitwise) instructions
- - printing and handling strings
- - animated visual for stack changes
- - recursion
- - some css to make it less ugly

 # Making Your Own
 I made this using flask and python 3.8.6, reg.py holds all the ARM-esque logic like registers, labels, functions, etc.